MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Commercialization.md

 ## Introduction

-As ISVs consider generative AI use cases and how to develop them, it's critical to think about the commercial strategy of your solution from the very beginning.
+As software development companies consider generative AI use cases and how to develop them, it's critical to think about the commercial strategy of your solution from the very beginning.
 Aligning your development and commercial approaches from the outset can help you establish a more cohesive, and successful overall product strategy.

 This article is intended to help you determine your application's commercialization strategy by providing a high-level view of the considerations that can impact your commercial model and real-world examples of commercial applications.
 This commercialization page can be useful as you evaluate use cases with the [business envisioning](Business-Envisioning.md) page and select a technical approach in the [capability envisioning](Capability-Envisioning.md) page.
 While there's no one-size-fits-all approach to commercialization, understanding the strategies that successfully worked for others can help guide you in successfully monetizing your investments.